Last reviewed 8 June 2021

 Schools must have appropriate school transport, arrival and pick-up arrangements in place.

-As part of efforts to encourage social distancing and discourage crowded situations on buses and at school gates, general advice during the Covid-19 pandemic is that schools consider having staggered start and finish times where necessary.
+Schools coronavirus (COVID-19) operational guidance includes a range of recommendations for ensuring safe travel to and from school during the pandemic.
+As part of efforts to encourage social distancing and discourage crowded situations on buses and at school gates, this includes schools considering having staggered start and finish times where necessary.
 This may help to keep groups apart as they arrive and leave.

 It should be noted that transport capacity will be affected by the need for social distancing on buses and coaches, etc. Schools should work closely with transport providers and with local authorities to ensure adequate capacity.

 Regarding the journey to school, children are being asked to travel by foot, bike or car, avoiding public transport as much as possible.
 They should be accompanied by just one parent or carer.

 Providing school meals during the coronavirus (Covid-19) outbreak describes what schools need to do to ensure that pupils have appropriate access to food and drink during the pandemic.
 This includes arrangements during nationwide lockdowns to ensure that those pupils and young people who rely on free school meals can still access help despite having to stay at home.

 Most will access their meals on-site following the return in March.
 A small number of pupils may remain at home, for instance, those self-isolating.
 The guidance states that where such children receive free school meals this must be accommodated.

 SEND pupils and those with education, health and care plans may need additional support during all stages of the pandemic.
 A small number of SEND pupils will be considered “high-risk” from Covid-19 and may need to be “shielded” during lockdown periods due to health conditions.
 Some that remain at home may need special attention while others may need additional support in school.
 Support should be provided according to individual needs and personalised educational healthcare plans.

 Support for home learning